Training course GAB Diploma course

 Work steps and processes using the example of semester 1

-- Choreography (Pieces by invited choreographers, subject teachers or fellow students)
+- Choreography (pieces by invited choreographers, specialist teachers or classmates)

 - Main rehearsal, dress rehearsal and performance from the first contact with the stage to bowing during the applause.